Eppo-exp/cpp-sdk/README.md

 ### Key Points

-- `ConfigurationStore` is not thread-safe - concurrent reads and writes require external synchronization
+- `ConfigurationStore::setConfiguration()` is not thread-safe - updating configuration while reading requires external synchronization
+- `ConfigurationStore::getConfiguration()` returns a `std::shared_ptr<const Configuration>` with thread-safe reference counting
+- Retrieved configurations are immutable (`const`) and safe to use concurrently once obtained
 - `EppoClient` is not thread-safe - concurrent flag evaluations require external synchronization
-- The caller is responsible for implementing any required synchronization (mutexes, locks, etc.)
+- The caller is responsible for implementing any required synchronization when updating configuration

 ### Single-Threaded Usage (No Synchronization Required)